-Since relocating to New York City in 2007, she has collaborated with Director, Arthur Masella, on an award winning one-woman show which was featured at The United Solo Theater Festival in New York City, The Ottawa International Festival and at The World Harp Congress in Sydney.
+Since relocating to New York City in 2007, she has collaborated with Director, Arthur Masella, long-time Associate of Hal Prince, on an award winning one-woman show which was featured at The United Solo Theater Festival in New York City, The Ottawa International Festival and at The World Harp Congress in Sydney.
+An acclaimed international soloist and teacher, Costanzi has performed and given Master Classes in North and South America, Europe and Canada.
+Recently, she recorded Michael Kurek’s Serenade for Cello and Harp on Parma Records along with continuing her solo and chamber music performances at The Sunflower Festival in Kansas and The Buzzards Bay MusicFest in Massachusetts.

 Ms. Costanzi’s training began at an early age under the guidance of her father, the noted violist Francis Tursi, and harpist Eileen Malone.
 After graduating from the Eastman School of Music with Highest Distinction and the Performer’s Certificate, she furthered her studies with Bernard Zighera, Marcel Grandjany, and in France on an ITT International Fellowship with Jacqueline Borot.
 She was twice winner of the American Harp Society’s National Competition and recipient of the Lily Laskine Award for the most outstanding solo harp recital.